eugenp/tutorials/persistence-modules/spring-data-jpa-crud/README.md

+## Spring Data JPA - CRUD

+This module contains code about CRUD operations in Spring Data JPA

 ### Eclipse Config
 After importing the project into Eclipse, you may see the following error:
 "No persistence xml file found in project"